vanHeemstraSystems/rabbitmq-crash-course/README.md

 Download the Debian distribution from https://go.microsoft.com/fwlink/?LinkID=760868

-Install the downloaded file (replace <file> with the actual file name of the download):
+Install the downloaded file (replace < file > with the actual file name of the download, e.g. code_xxx):

 ```
 sudo apt install ./<file>.deb